MarkusPluschkovits/LDDB2024/README.md

 The corresponding paper to this dataset (which goes into a bit more depth on the provenance of the data) can be found here after publishment.

+Questions with regard to the data can be sent to markus.pluschkovits[at]oeaw.ac.at

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]

 This work is licensed under a